Skip to content

 Your trimmer is an investment that needs to be protected.
 Forgetting about maintenance is a critical error.
 A dirty trimmer doesn’t just perform poorly; it can pull hairs or spread bacteria, leading to skin irritation and breakouts for your clients.
 Before you buy, consider how easy the trimmer is to clean.
 Look for models with detachable blades and a design that doesn’t trap hair.
 Committing to a simple daily routine of cleaning and oiling your blades will keep your tool running smoothly, extend its lifespan, and uphold the professional hygiene standards of your shop.

-Matching the Trimmer to Hair Type
+Mistake #4: Not Matching the Trimmer to Your Hair

 Not all hair is created equal.
 A trimmer that glides through fine hair might struggle with a coarse, curly beard.
 Failing to match your trimmer’s capabilities to the diverse hair types you work with leads to inconsistent results and frustration.
 A professional needs a versatile workhorse.
 Look for a trimmer with a powerful motor that won’t bog down on thick hair and multiple guard lengths for ultimate control.
 Having a few specialized tools on hand is also a great idea, which is why many barbers invest in sets and combos to ensure they’re prepared for any client.